Ferry to Mackinac Island

-All three ferry companies offer safe, scenic crossings to Mackinac Island.
+Both ferry companies offer safe, scenic crossings to Mackinac Island.
 Ferries depart from Mackinaw City (Lower Peninsula) and St. Ignace (Upper Peninsula) β just a short drive from the Mackinac Bridge.
+Both are part of the Hoffmann Family of Companies.

 Est. 1878

-The oldest ferry service in the Straits.
-Arnold Line has operated for over 145 years and offers the most departures per day, with service from both Mackinaw City and St. Ignace.
+The oldest ferry service in the Straits β nearly 150 years of history.
+Arnold Transit offers both Fast Ferry and Classic Ferry options, with service from both Mackinaw City and St. Ignace.

 Fastest